 Additionally, Allyce Bailey, Esq., provides a primer on implicit bias and explores the hidden race-based justifications offered to overcome a Batson Challenge.
 Bias Within Bias: How Washington General Rule 37 Addresses Disguised Racial Discrimination in Jury Selection and a Blueprint for Rule 37’s Nationwide Implementation in All American Courtrooms addresses why this issue unbalances the scales of justice in both criminal and civil litigation, applauds Washington General Rule 37 for its efficacy in addressing the issue, and urges for its nationwide implementation.

-In Envirodemic: Unconstitutional Restrictions on Environmental Protests from the Attacks of 2001 to the Struggles of 2020, Benjamin Cramer and Donald Bellisario dissect the anti-environmental protest statutes proposed and enacted by several states, as well as their historical and political influences.
+In Envirodemic: Unconstitutional Restrictions on Environmental Protests from the Attacks of 2001 to the Struggles of 2020, Benjamin Cramer dissects the anti-environmental protest statutes proposed and enacted by several states, as well as their historical and political influences.
 After considering how the statutes have avoided judicial review, the article discusses why the state laws should be reevaluated and rejected due to their constitutional violations.